isomerpages/pmo-carbonmarketcoop/_faq/General Information.md

 <p>Under the ICC Framework, carbon tax-liable companies may use eligible
 ICCs to offset up to 5% of their carbon tax liabilities annually.</p>
 <p>Singapore has signed legally binding Implementation Agreements (IAs) with
-seven countries – Papua New Guinea, Ghana, Bhutan, Peru, Chile, Rwanda, Paraguay.
+eight countries – Papua New Guinea, Ghana, Bhutan, Peru, Chile, Rwanda, Paraguay and Thailand.
 We are actively working with our counterparts to further our collaboration and operationalise these partnerships and to generate eligible ICCs from projects authorised under these IAs.</p>
 <p>In the meantime, there may be a constrained supply of ICCs for emissions
 year 2024.
 In light of this, taxable facilities will be allowed to roll over their unutilised ICC offset limit, of up to 5% of taxable emissions